aivanchenk/speakeasy-generated-csharp-sdk/README.md

 <br /><br />
 > [!IMPORTANT]
 > This SDK is not yet ready for production use.
 To complete setup please follow the steps outlined in your [workspace](https://app.speakeasy.com/org/signicat/sdks).
 Delete this section before > publishing to a package manager.
+(Asks to configure GitHub actions and Publish)

 <!-- Start Summary [summary] -->
 ## Summary